Itera/java-test/readme.md

 However - there are situations were mocking a dependency allows you to test a higher level component.

 For example - we want to test a service - but to have test control over what the repository responds.
-This allows for unit testing of the service without starting up the entire application [^4]
+This allows for unit testing of the service without starting up the entire application [^5]

-[^4]: We will do this in integration testing
+[^5]: We will do this in integration testing

 ---

 ## Simple Mocking example

-Example: DummyJavaServiceMockTest

 JUnit needs some help to allow for mocking so we add an extension to the test class and set up our mock dependency: